neonstalwart/dojo.md/dojo/_base/fx.md

 A generic animation class that fires callbacks into its handlers object at various states.

-### _Line
-Object used to generate values from a start value to an end value

-### _defaultEasing
-The default easing function for Animation(s)

-### _fade
-Returns an animation that will fade the node defined by args.node from the start to end values passed (args.start args.end) (end is mandatory, start is optional)

 ### anim
 A simpler interface to `animateProperty()`, also returns an instance of `Animation` but begins the animation